jskov/backup/README.md

 # backup

-Application that makes a secure backup of photo/music files.
+Application that makes an encrypted backup of photo/music files.

 The output is encrypted with GPG and includes a restore script that can verify backup integrity.

+The script is intended for personal use.
+You are welcome to use it, but do not expect support in any form.

 # Actions Build Pipeline